 1 SECTION 106.
 DATA PRIVACY.
 A proceeding under this [act] is subject to law of 2 this state other than this [act] which governs the health, safety, privacy, and liberty of a child or 3 other individual who could be affected by disclosure of information that could identify the child 4 or other individual, including address, telephone number, place of employment, social-security 5 number, and the child's day-care facility and school.
 6 SECTION 107.
 ESTABLISHMENT OF MATERNITY AND PATERNITY.
 To the 7 extent practicable, a provision under this [act] applicable to establish a father-child relationship 8 applies in an action to establish a mother-child relationship, and a provision under this [act] 9 applicable to establish to the mother-child relationship applies in an action to establish a father- 10 child relationship.
 11 [ARTICLE] 2 12 PARENT-CHILD RELATIONSHIP 13 SECTION 201.
 ESTABLISHMENT OF PARENT-CHILD RELATIONSHIP.
-A 14 parent-child relationship is established between an individual and a child by: 15 (1) Except as otherwise provided in [Article] 8, the individual's having given birth to the 16 child; 17 (2) an unrebutted presumption of parentage under Section 204; 18 (3) an adjudication of the individual's parentage of the child; 19 (4) an adjudication under this [act] of de facto parentage; 20 (5) the individual's adoption of the child; 21 (6) the individual's acknowledgment of parentage under [Article] 3, unless the 22 acknowledgment has been rescinded or successfully challenged under Section 308 or 309; [or] 23 (7) the individual's consent as provided in [Article] 7 to assisted reproduction by a with the intent to be a parent of the resulting child which resulted in the birth of the child, or an adjudication of the individual's parentage under [Article] 8 or under law of this state other than
+A Commented [CJ10]: See Cannel (NJ) memo, raising questions about numerosity and gender neutrality.
+14 parent-child relationship is established between an individual and a child by: questions about numerosity and gender neutranty.
+15 (1) Except as otherwise provided in [Article] 8, the individual's having given birth to the 16 child; 17 (2) an unrebutted presumption of parentage under Section 204; 18 (3) an adjudication of the individual's parentage of the child; 19 (4) an adjudication under this [act] of de facto parentage; Commented [CJ11]: Do we need to single this out?
+Or is it sufficiently addressed in subsection (3)?
+20 (5) the individual's adoption of the child; in sufficiently addressed in subsection (5).
+21 (6) the individual's acknowledgment of parentage under [Article] 3, unless the 22 acknowledgment has been rescinded or successfully challenged under Section 308 or 309; [or] 23 (7) the individual's consent as provided in [Article] 7 to assisted reproduction by a

-1 woman which resulted in the birth of the child[; or 2 [(8) the individual's execution of an enforceable surrogacy agreement under [Article] 8 3
+1 woman which resulted in the birth of the child[; or

+2 [(8) the individual's execution of an enforceable surrogacy agreement under [Article] 8